Table of Contents

 Mulberry fruits are sweet-sour, juicy and nutritive.
 Fresh mulberries are available during spring and summer but you may enjoy dry mulberry throughout the year.
 Though drying process causes loss of many vitamins such as vitamin C and E.

-Mulberries are good for digestive system, eyes, blood and immunity.
+Mulberries are good for the digestive system, eyes, blood and immunity.
 Fresh mulberries are full of majority of vitamins (carotene, vitamin A, C, K and E).
 They are also high in Potassium and magnesium.
 Mulberries are rich source of flavonoids.
 Flavonoids are basically large group of water-soluble plant pigments with antioxidant, anti-inflammatory, and antiviral properties.
 These are helpful in maintaining the health of small blood vessels and connective tissue.
 Mulberries contain flavonoids quercetin-3-glucoside, rutin, morin and isoquercetin.

 Mulberries have laxative effect and are helpful in constipation cure.
 The fruits are eaten empty stomach with glass of water for treating the same.